Kepler Track: Iris Burn Hut

 This hut sleeps 50 in 3 separate bunk rooms with mattresses and provides the same amenities as the Luxmore.
 The hut is situated near a small field where there is a small river.
 About a 20-minute walk from the hut is the Iris Burn Waterfall where swimming is possible.

 Iris Burn campsite

 There are several campsites provided in the shaded area of the trees near the hut and by the stream.
-It has been advised to not camp in the field as the Keas (alpine parrots) are known to pester tents that are situated in the field.
+It has been advised to not camp in the field as the Kea (alpine parrots) are known to pester tents that are situated in the field.

 Moturau Hut

 Situated on Lake Manapouri, this hut sleeps 40 in bunk beds with mattresses.
 In summer swimming in the lake and outdoor picnic tables are available.

 Logistics

 Like most of New Zealand's Great Walks, huts must generally be booked through the Department Of Conservation (DOC) New Zealand in advance.
 Showers and waste collection are not provided.
 It is recommended to bring bug spray in summer months as sand flies are abundant.

 Along the trail there are shelters that can be used for day time picnic and rest stop use and a few that are set up to be used in emergencies during the winter months.